rems-project/cn-tutorial/src/tutorial.md

 So far we've only considered example functions manipulating integer values.
 Verification becomes more interesting and challenging when *pointers* are involved, because the safety of memory accesses via pointers has to be verified.

 CN uses *separation logic resource types* and the concept of *ownership* to reason about memory accesses.
 A resource is the permission to access a region of memory.
-Resources, are different from logical constraints in that resource ownership is *unique*, not duplicable.
+Unlike logical constraints, resource ownership is *unique*, meaning resources cannot be duplicated.

-Let's look at a simple example function: `read` takes an `int` pointer `p` and returns the value.
+Let's look at a simple example.
+The function `read` takes an `int` pointer `p` and returns the pointee value.

 include_example(exercises/read.c)